-How do a magical bunny, the names “Maundy” and “Good Friday,” and the death of an innocent man all come together?
+How do a magical bunny, eggs, the names “Maundy” and “Good Friday,” and the death of an innocent man all come together?

 These questions often arise this time of year so I’ve put them together in a blog.

 Christmas is a fixed day.
 But Easter is based on the Paschal Full Moon.
 Since the date is determined by the lunar schedule, it fluctuates.
 But it’s always between March 21 and April 25.

 2. What does the word “Easter” mean?

 Some word-origin dictionaries trace it through various languages meaning different spring-ish things.
 According to one person it is connected to an old Anglo-Saxon spring or fertility goddess called “Eostre.”

 However, as Christianity grew it began to use the name for it’s own celebration of the death and resurrection of Jesus (which coincided with spring).

 Since the name can be confusing or may have concerning origins, some people prefer to say Resurrection Sunday instead of Easter Sunday.

 For Christians (like me), the cross and empty tomb are the main event, not only for our lives specifically, but for human history generally.
 That’s why so many of us wear crosses around our necks and put them up in our homes or churches.
 At Easter, we honour the death and coming-back-to-life of our name sake: Christ.

 The fact that Jesus comes back to life has many meanings.
 One is that it’s God’s way of showing Jesus’ innocence; he is who he said he was.
 The resurrection overturns his unjust condemnation and trial.
 His previous humiliation is turned into exaltation.
 Everything he said and did is now vindicated in the most dramatic possible way.